-Planetary Alignment on June 12, 2026: Mercury, Venus, and Jupiter After Sunset
+Planetary Alignment in June 2026: Mercury, Venus & Jupiter After Sunset

 Around June 12, 2026, look west after sunset to see a bright little planet parade: Mercury, Venus, and Jupiter will gather in the evening sky.
 This is a mini planetary alignment — only three planets are involved — but it’s also one of the easiest planet alignments of 2026 because all three planets can be seen with the naked eye.
 Use the Star Walk 2 app to quickly find all three planets in the sky from your exact location.